 We’re passionate about and committed to our community.
 We’re committed to guiding, empowering and delivering knowledge via our askINKEY platforms because we know it’s personal.
 Ask us how you want, when you want

 Where to buy The Inkey List

 Good Molecules was created by Beautylish, who were originally stockists of The Ordinary.
-In 2018, Deciem and Beautylish cut ties and shortly after, I believe Good Molecules was launched.
+In 2018, Deciem and Beautylish cut ties, and I believe Good Molecules was launched shortly after.

 About Good Molecules

 The idea behind Good Molecules is simple: skincare that works at a fair price.
 Founded by a team of beauty industry veterans, Good Molecules creates skincare solutions with best-in-class ingredients, backed by research and formulated for effectiveness.
 By working directly with top labs, Good Molecules offers products that target skin issues—like acne, redness, and hyperpigmentation—without the traditional retail markup.
 See a difference in your skin, starting at just $6.